The Easter holiday traditionally marks the end of "season" in Southwest Florida.

-There also is the convenience of having the Lee Memorial Blood Mobile come to you.
+For businesses and organizations looking to help, the Lee Memorial Blood Mobile can come to you.

-The center provides everything a business or organization needs to host a blood drive.
+The center provides everything needed to host a blood drive.

 We speak from experience when we say they are both helpful and professional.
 To schedule the blood mobile, call 239-343-2333.

 Blood collected through donations to Lee Health stays and is used throughout Lee County.

 Not only can you help a variety of patients, from a child with leukemia to a person undergoing surgery to an accident victim, you can also help yourself.

 According to Lee Health, donating blood also benefits the donor; You get a free "mini-physical" that checks pulse rate, blood pressure, body temperature, hemoglobin level, blood type and cholesterol level upon successful donation," the system's web site states.